kk33lls/FilmQueryProject/README.md

 - Object relational mapping

  ## Lessons Learned
  Overall, wasn't too difficult, I had a couple hiccups here and there, this was our first assignement implementing mySQL/SQL with Java so I knew there was a likelihood of getting stuck in some places.
-Main thing learned was just repition with SQL commands/syntax.
+Main thing learned was just repitition with SQL commands/syntax.